duanestorey/elevate-seo/readme.txt

 == Changelog ==

+= Version 1.1.1 () =

+* Changed: Now clicking in an SEO box will automatically use the defaults
+* Added: Ability to reset

 = Version 1.1.0 (Oct 8, 2018) =

 * Changed: Massively enhanced dashboard with SEO and performance data